flattiverse/connector-csharp/IMPLEMENTERS.md

 `0x38` is used when a player login or controllable registration targets a team that differs from the configured tournament team of that account.

 `0x39` is used when an admin tries to configure a tournament for a galaxy whose `GameMode == Mission`.

+`0x3A` is used when a normal player login is denied by the galaxy player ACL.

+`0x3B` is used when an admin login is denied by the galaxy admin ACL.

 Current `InvalidArgumentKind` values: